tymmko/SpotifyMap_web_app/README.md

-# map_availablemarket Module
+# SpotifyMap Module

 ## Overview
-The `map_availablemarket` module is designed to provide a map showing countries where an artist's most popular song is available.
+The `SpotifyMap` module is designed to provide a map showing countries where an artist's most popular song is available.
 This feature enhances user interaction by allowing them to request information about specific locations.

 ## Features
 - **Interactive Map**: Click on a beacon to display information about the country.